serimmmmm/openmusichistory/de_la_guerre_violin_soanatas.md

 ## About Elisabeth Jacquet De La Guerre
 <img src="./delaguerre_portrait2.png" alt="portrait" style="width:60%;" />
-ChatGPT Image 2025/4월/29  11_51_10

-Transform the portrait of Elisabeth Jacquet De La Guerre into the style of Keith Haring — that is, using simple and bold lines, bright primary colors, and energetic pattern.

 **Élisabeth Jacquet de La Guerre** (1665–1729) was a prominent French composer and harpsichordist during the Baroque era.
 She lived during the reign of Louis XIV, a period marked by flourishing artistic patronage and the dominance of French musical style.
 Recognized from an early age as a virtuoso performer, she was especially noted for her remarkable skill in harpsichord improvisation—an essential element of French musical practice at the time.
 As a composer, she was highly versatile, engaging with a wide range of genres that reflected the tastes and trends of late 17th- and early 18th-century France.